-Programs available include: Brownfields, Shovel Ready, EDA and Tax Abatements.
+Examples of programs available include: Brownfields, Shovel Ready, and EDA.
 All programs are set in place to revitalize or otherwise improve existing structures, encourage redevelopment and lead to economic growth in communities.

 SIRPC’s economic development team stands ready to assist the region’s communities and organizations in attracting investment to our region.
 Whether it be collaborating and supporting the efforts of our local economic development organizations or providing the research and project development skills needed for attracting grants and loans, the professional skills of the SIRPC team will help move your project forward.

 As the economic needs of the region’s communities change, our team is constantly upgrading our skills in adapting to serving new and changing needs.
-Currently, in addition to project development and finance assistance, SIRPC is engaged in brownfields development and broadband development and accessibility.
-More for information, please contact Susan Craig, Susan.email@example.com or Mary McCarty, Mary.firstname.lastname@example.org
+Currently, in addition to project development and finance assistance, SIRPC is engaged in the development and accessibility of broadband as well as economic resiliency.
+For more information, contact us!

 A brownfield is a property that is difficult to develop because it is contaminated or believed to be contaminated.
 A brownfield could be an abandoned gas station, old and unused schools and hospitals, dilapidated shopping centers, abandoned dry cleaners and restaurants, agricultural sites, and of course former industrial sites.